IBM/telco-network-cloud-drivers/content/reference/glossary.md

 weight: 0
 ---

-Telco Network Cloud Orchestration (TNCO) uses a number of terms which have very specific meaning in its context.
+Telco Network Cloud Orchestration (TNC-O) uses a number of terms which have very specific meaning in its context.
 In some cases these terms are used in other products or industries to mean slightly different things.
-It is important that the user understand these terms in the context of TNCO
+It is important that the user understand these terms in the context of TNC-O

 # Assembly
 Assembly is a definition of a service and may comprise of one or more resources and/or other assemblies.
 It is defined in an Assembly Descriptor and can be instantiated as an Assembly Instance.